 8. You will face them after the breakup

 So maybe these don’t sound too bad and you’re thinking – yeah, my relationship is worth it.
 But is it?
 Is it really?
-Is your future work happiness worth balancing on this one sexy human?
-We all know more relationships fail then survive so statistically this is going to end in awkward work tears, but there is one glimmer of hope to hold on to if it all goes tits up, just get them fired so you’ll never have to deal with them again.
+Is your future work happiness worth balancing on this one attractive human?
+We all know more relationships fail than survive so statistically this is going to end in awkward work tears, but there is one glimmer of hope to hold on to, just get them fired so you’ll never have to deal with them again.
 Easy.